avrazi/Gesture-Recognition-Glove-main/README.md

 The background electronics are a clever blend of three requisite circuits a lithium-ion battery charger circuitry, a battery protection circuitry, and a dc-dc boost converter circuitry.
 Refer to the annotated image provided below to get a deep insight on the underlying electronics.
-In the shield, the dc- dc boost converter chip is used to deliver 5VDC (4.99V) through the USB ‘A’ socket and 5V male-header points, generated from the available 3.7V-4.2VDC Li-Ion battery output.
+In the shield, the dc - dc boost converter chip is used to deliver 5VDC (4.99V) through the USB ‘A’ socket and 5V male-header points, generated from the available 3.7V-4.2VDC Li-Ion battery output.
 The second channel output, marked as 3V but 3.3V on the dot, is supplied by the parallel combination of three positive voltage regulator chips.
 The 3.3VDC supply is derived from the 3.7V-4.2VDC Li-Ion battery